veloxity343/ft_transcendence/README.md

 -   SQLite / Prisma docs
 -   Docker documentation

-### AI Usage Statement
+### AI Usage & Disclosure Statement

-AI was used for:
+> [!IMPORTANT]
+> As per the 42 curriculum rules regarding AI, AI tools were strictly limited to the following approved tasks:
-- Debugging assistance
+> - Debugging assistance - understanding and breaking down error messages
-- Documentation refinement
+> - Documentation refinement and clarification
-- Researching patterns
+> - Researching patterns and best practices
-- Refactoring suggestions
+> - Providing refactoring suggestions for readability

-All code and decisions were implemented manually.
+> **AI was not used for writing code, generating solutions, or implementing any project features.**
+> All architectural decisions, code, and implementations were developed and validated entirely by the team.

 ## Team Information